chromaway/ngcccbase/doc/exchange.md

 Running chromawallet as a service/daemon
 ---------------

-This step is optional, but íf you want to run teh wallet as a service, you can use supervisord for this.
+This step is optional, but íf you want to run the wallet as a service, you can use supervisord for this.

 Supervisord is a framework for running processes and keeping them alive.
 Read more about it here: http://supervisord.org .
 Supervisord runs processes that think they are running in the foreground, such as ngccc-server.py but are in fact connected to supervisord.
 Supervisord can restart and otherwise manage ngccc-server.py, without the need for pid files or other such things.